Telmooo/jpass/docs/coverage.md

 ![afterCoverage](./assets/afterCoverage.png)

 Some lines and branches were not covered in testing, as they were deemed not feasible to test, for various reasons, such as:
-- `jpass.util.CryptUtils.newRandomNumberGenerator` - only executes the exceptional branch if default `SecureRandom` constructor fails.
+- `jpass.util.CryptUtils.newRandomNumberGenerator` - only executes the exceptional branch if the default `SecureRandom` constructor fails.
 And the latter only fails in erroneous installations of Java, and therefore was not tested.
 - `jpass.util.ClipboardUtils` - has various exceptional branches that only result in error if the clipboard is being used by another program at runtime.
 This behaviour was considered not feasible to test in JUnit testing.

 Note: to obtain both reports, `mvn site` was executed, being the screenshots provided from the generated html.

-In the submission, it is also included the site before tests developed in this assignment, and the site after the tests developed in this assignment.
+In the submission, it is also included the site before the tests developed in this assignment, and the site after the tests developed in this assignment.